0xangelo/moverox/crates/moverox-traits/README.md

 They are implemented for the primitive types that correspond to Move's primitives (integers/bool).

-For Move structs (objects), `MoveDatatype` should be used as it has an associated `MoveDatatypeTag`.
+For Move structs, `MoveDatatype` should be used as it has an associated `MoveDatatypeTag`.
 The [`MoveDatatype`](moverox_traits_derive::MoveDatatype) derive macro is exported for automatically creating a `MoveDatatypeTag` implementation from normal Rust struct declarations.